 Enter tipping bots.

 Setting them up is a quick and easy process!
-Most of the existing tipping bots or applications on social media allow for sending tips via chats, comments, reply to posts or as text messages simply by typing some commands, or simply by clicking a button placed besides a tweet or post, and these tend to be much more easier than having to download a wallet, set up a wallet, open a wallet and send/withdraw/spend.
+Most of the existing tipping bots or applications on social media allow for sending tips via chats, comments, reply to posts or as text messages simply by typing some commands, or simply by clicking a button placed beside a tweet or post, and these tend to be much easier than having to download a wallet, set up a wallet, open a wallet and send/withdraw/spend.
 For a start, a sender without crypto in his or her wallet might first need to load their bot accounts from their wallets, though some more advanced bots also allow users to receive coins from other sources, including exchanges.

 Many of the crypto tipping applications on social media use integration bots that can receive instructions through chats and messages, execute those transactions and return a value.
-But it may not be as simple as it sound.
+But it may not be as simple as it sounds.

 Nevertheless, tipbots allow for the instant sending of tips as a form of microtransactions, without the user having to open a wallet or set up a wallet.
 For instance, most of them allow usernames to be used to send crypto to users instead of crypto wallet addresses although in most cases that is also an acceptable option.
 A user who receives tip can check balances via commands on social media as chats.

 The blockchain-based browser, Brave, which has a cryptocurrency known as Basic Attention Token, has been experimenting with Brave Rewards which, if released, in an upcoming update, will mean users can tip each other via social media.

 For instance, if a person watches a video on YouTube and they think is interesting to them, they might want to tip the author/creator of the video in BAT tokens.
 A user can also send tips to any author of any tweet they like.
 From the dashboard of the desktop app, a "tip" button appears on every tweet and by clicking on this button, a user is able to send some BAT tokens (for any amount they wish) to the creator/author of the tweet.